mikolajsemeniuk/Git-Universal/README.md

 ```
 ## Branches
 ```
+### YOU HAVE TO HAVE AT LEAST ONE COMMIT TO CREATE, RENAME, LIST OR DELETE BRANCHES
 git branch # show all local branches git branch -r # show all remote branches git branch -a # show all remote and local branches